rene-d/goffline/README.md

 ./golang.sh vscode-bin
 ```

+Nota: the program tries to dermine the needed tools, that is pretty difficult and hazardous.
+It tries to analyse the [goTools.go](https://github.com/golang/vscode-go/blob/master/src/goTools.ts), but without making the sophisticated checks of versions and needs.

 Download current stable version of [Visual Studio Code](https://code.visualstudio.com), some extensions and the remote server (for [remote development](https://code.visualstudio.com/docs/remote/remote-overview)):

 ```bash